 Instructions

-- In large pan saute garlic until golden (about 3-4 minutes) on medium heat in a 1/4 cup of olive oil.
-After garlic is golden add the capers to the pan.
+- Heat a large pot or pan to medium heat and add a 1/4 cup of olive oil and the garlic.
+After the garlic is golden add the capers to the pan.

-- Next add the tuna pieces and crushed red pepper flakes to the pan.
+- Next, add the tuna pieces and oil from the can along with the crushed red pepper flakes.
 Break the tuna apart with a wooden spoon.

-- Reserve pasta water before draining and add half a cup of it to the pan.
-Bring to a simmer with the tuna and cook for 1-2 minutes.
+- Add a cup of pasta water to the pan and simmer the tuna sauce.
 Add the parsley and cook 1 minute more.

-- Add the al dente pasta to the tuna sauce and toss to coat well.
-Cook for 1-2 minutes in the tuna sauce, then turn off the heat.
+- Add the pasta to the tuna sauce and toss to coat well.
+Cook until the pasta reaches al dente, then remove the pan from the heat.
+Add the lemon juice.
 Taste test and adjust salt/pepper and crushed pepper levels if required.
-Add the 1/4 cup of extra virgin olive oil and mix once more.
+Mix in the remaining extra virgin olive oil.

-- Before serving, if dry, use some of the pasta water (1 ounce at a time) to thin out the pasta and get the perfect consistency.
+- If the pasta is dry, add a bit of the reserved pasta water to thin out the pasta and get the perfect consistency.
 Enjoy!

 Notes

-- No extra salt was added due to the addition of the capers.
+- Salt levels.
+No extra salt was added due to the addition of the capers.
 Adjust according to personal taste.

-- Use the pasta water to get the sauce just right and to avoid it drying out before serving.
+- Pasta water.
+Make sure to reserve pasta water to get the sauce just right and to avoid it drying out before serving.

 Nutrition